nephio-project/docs/install-guide/README.md

 ## Installing on a Pre-Provisioned VM

-This install has been verified on VMs running on vSphere, Openstack, AWS, and Azure.
+This install has been verified on VMs running on vSphere, OpenStack, AWS, and Azure.

 ### VM Prerequisites